 My Path to Voluntaryism

-Prior to 1995 I was as Statist as any of you here.
+Prior to 1995 I was as Statist as anyone.
 I grew up dirt poor and even lived in two communes.
 My mother and I hitchhiked and lived with whoever would take us in.
 I have a first-hand understanding of hardship, lack of privilege, and responsibility.
+I learned to adapt.
 By 1995 I began to understand the social and economic ideas of Libertarians.
 Reading Atlas Shrugged was the catalyst.

 Then, in 2011, coinciding with the death of my father and grandmother, I started listening to and having conversations with some highly intelligent Voluntaryists (re-branded from “Anarchists”) who inspired me to open my mind and study both “Keynesian” and “Austrian School” economics.